MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 If not specified, this setting defaults to 3.

 > [!IMPORTANT]
-> The allowed post-authentication actions are intended to help limit the amount of time a Windows LAPS password can be used before it is reset.
-Logging off the managed account or restarting the device are options to help ensure this.
-Abrupt termination of logon sessions, or rebooting the device, may result in data loss.
+> The allowed post-authentication actions are intended to help limit the amount of time a Windows LAPS password can be used before it's reset.
+Signing out of the managed account or restarting the device are options that help ensure the time is limited.
+Abruptly terminating signed-in sessions or restarting the device might result in data loss.
 >
-> From a security perspective, a malicious user who acquires administrative privileges on a device using a valid LAPS password does have the ultimate ability to prevent or circumvent these mechanisms.
+> From a security perspective, a malicious user who acquires administrative privileges on a device using a valid Windows LAPS password does have the ultimate ability to prevent or circumvent these mechanisms.

 ## See also